Montana-Media-Arts/webDesignFall2024/_docs/topic-06/01-image-int/02-page.md

 <div class="divider-heading"></div>

-Generally, images should be **less-than 1,000 kB** in size (under 1 megabyte).
+Generally, images should be **less than 1,000 kB** in size (under 1 megabyte).

-If you remember from your introductory design classes, creating and saving files for print is much different than for web.
+If you remember from your introductory design classes, creating and saving files for print is much different than for the web.
 For example, printers print at _300 ppi_, but screens only need _72 ppi_ for proper resolution.
 The larger your files, the longer it will take your page to load.
 This is important because end-users are not patient.
 Think about how long you are willing to wait for a page to load.
 Guess how much time you get before a user leaves your site?
 Answer: 2-3 seconds.

 To optimize images for the web, many image editors have a "Save for Web and Devices" or "Export As" in their save options.
-There, you can change image formats and sizes to try and get your files of an appropriate size.
+There, you can change image format and size.

 <img src="../img/save-imgs-for-web.jpg" alt="Image of 'Save for Web' dialogue in Photoshop CC" title="Save for Web" width="1000" height="auto" style="border: none" />